-Yeast plum dumpling with curd cheese, sugar, and butter for dessert.
-The dumpling was beautifully soft, there was really a lot of plum jam inside, and a pleasantly smaller amount of butter (I immediately remembered the incredibly large amount of butter in the dessert at the U Matěje Restaurant).
+Leavened plum dumpling with curd cheese, sugar, and butter for dessert.
+The dumpling was beautifully soft, there was really a lot of plum jam inside, and a pleasantly smaller amount of butter (I immediately remembered the incredibly large amount of butter in the dessert at the U Matěje restaurant).
 The dumpling disappeared from the plate instantly, costing 155 CZK (about 6.20 EUR).

 With that, a perfectly poured Pilsner for 62 CZK (about 2.50 EUR) and a beautiful view of hundred-spired Prague.